Everything you need to know about the Oogie Boogie Bash at Disneyland Resort with tips and plans to get the most of your Disneyland Halloween party.

 They are!
 But there are so many other things to do I would only plan to ride a few.
 You’re there for the special party, so I’d plan to enjoy it and just get excited when you can fit in one here or there.

 If you are planning on rides, use this time to hit up Web-Slingers.
-You normally need a boarding pass, but during the Oogie Boogie Bash you don’t.
+You normally need a boarding pass or a fast pass, but during the Oogie Boogie Bash, you don’t.
 The lines are long, but it may be worth your time to make it happen!

 Do you go in costumes?